Understanding the CRM

 Object relationships

-Within HubSpot, to show how objects are related to one another, you can associate records.
+In HubSpot, you can show how objects are related to one another by associate records.
 For example, you can associate multiple contacts with a company, and then associate the company and relevant contacts with a deal.
 All HubSpot accounts have contacts, companies, deals, tickets, and activities, which can be associated with one another, shown in the model below.
 If you have access to a HubSpot account, you can review your account's unique object relationships by navigating to the data model tool.data-model-overview-updated

 Depending on your subscription, you can describe the specific relationship between records using association labels, and your account may have additional custom objects, which can be associated with the other standard objects.
 Other objects, such as products and line items, can only be associated with certain objects.
 Learn more about these additional objects and their associations.